microsoft/azuredevopslabs/labs/vsts/agile/readme.md

     <img src="images/75.png" width="624" />

 10. Now we want to change the area path setting for management areas to include sub-area paths.
 The default setting for all teams is to exclude sub-area paths.
+We will change it to include sub-areas so that the team gets visisbility into all of the work items from all teams.
+Optionally, the management team could also choose to not include sub-areas.
+Thereby removing work items from their view as soon as they are assigned to one of the teams.
 Click on the ellipsis for **MyHealthClinic** and select **Include sub-areas**.

     <img src="images/76.png" width="624" />